BS-CS410/WeatherTunes/src/components/liquid-glass/README.md

 ## Troubleshooting

 ### Effects Not Working
-1. Ensure CSS keyframes are imported in your main CSS file
+1. Ensure CSS keyframes are imported in the main CSS file
-2. Check that `transform-gpu` class is applied for hardware acceleration
+2. Check that the `transform-gpu` class is applied for hardware acceleration
 3. Verify mouse tracking is enabled for interactive effects

 ### Performance Issues